distriqt/ANE-RestartApp/README.md

 ## Documentation

-Latest documentation can be found in the [wiki](https://github.com/distriqt/ANE-RestartApp/wiki)
+The [documentation site](https://docs.airnativeextensions.com/docs/restartapp/) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/restartapp/).

 Quick Example: